Axiata

-Axiata Group Berhad (doing business as Axiata), formerly known as TM International Berhad, is a Malaysian multinational telecommunications conglomerate with extensive operations in Asia.
+Axiata Group Berhad (formerly known as TM International Berhad) is a Malaysian multinational telecommunications conglomerate with extensive operations in Asia.

 The group

 Axiata's primary business is investment holding and provisioning of telecommunication and consultancy services on an international scale.
 It mainly focuses on emerging markets in ASEAN and South Asia.

 Formerly known as TM International Berhad (TMI), the company was incorporated on 12 June 1992 and was the mobile and international operations arm of Telekom Malaysia Berhad (TM).
 Following the de-merger of TMI from TM, the company was listed on the Main Board of Bursa Malaysia Securities Berhad in 2008.
 On 2 April 2009, TMI underwent a rebranding exercise, launching its new name, Axiata, and a new logo.

 Its new tagline, Advancing Asia, was also launched, reflecting the company's focus on expansion within Asia.

 Axiata controls interests in mobile operators across Malaysia, Indonesia, Sri Lanka, Bangladesh and Cambodia.
 The Group also has stakes in non-mobile telecommunication operations in Thailand and Pakistan.